vwkd/cargo-component-rust-analyzer-workspace/README.md

 # README

 Reproduction for missing IntelliSense for cargo-component `0.4.1` with Rust Analyzer.
+See [cargo-component#139](https://github.com/bytecodealliance/cargo-component/issues/139#issuecomment-1820609274).